 Tech and agriculture intersect at many different points, but there is more to be done.
-Let’s take a look at some examples of successful enterprises and what areas are still undeserved.
+Let’s take a look at some examples of successful enterprises and what areas are still underserved.
 The market is primed for the perfect entrepreneurial venture – don’t hesitate!

 We helped develop a website for this Canadian SMB owner to help connect him to potential clients.
-Essentially, this company’s goal was to provide organic quality food, without the hassle of the megamarts like Whole Foods and Sprouts.
+Essentially, this company’s goal was to provide organic quality food, without the hassle of the mega marts like Whole Foods and Sprouts.

 The website enabled users to select from a variety of foods and have it delivered directly to their door.
 Farms & Forks goes a step further than their competitors and also offer subscribers the option to have full meals delivered to them (uncooked).

 This is a great feature for the working professional as it saves time shopping.
 And it makes preparing healthy meals ridiculously easy!
-Farms & Forks offer a several different prepackaged produce boxes from local farmers.
+Farms & Forks offer several different prepackaged produce boxes from local farmers.
 Support for your local farming economy, eating healthy and saving time?
 What’s not to love about organic food delivery?

 SDI designed this website to be highly interactive and customizable because that is what the modern tech user wants.
-For all intents and purposes, this is a food delivery ecommerce site – where people go to order products, create customized wish lists, and have a standard shopping list.
+For all intents and purposes, this is a food delivery eCommerce site – where people go to order products, create customized wish lists, and have a standard shopping list.
 The best part of this type of website has seen recent advances in architectural tools.
-With products like Magento, SDI can build an ecommerce site in 2 weeks.
+With products like Magento, SDI can build an eCommerce site in 2 weeks.